Peace Train Organisation: Organisers

+Train journeys

 The organisation organised a Peace Train from Dublin to Belfast - an actual train hired out for the day which brought hundreds of people across the border from all over Ireland as a symbolic gesture to protest the bombing of the railway line.
 The group marched to Belfast City Hall where an open-air rally was held.
 The event was not without incident however as a window was broken by a stone-throwing youth and the train was held up by another bomb scare on the line at Portadown.

-It was derided as being a Workers Party PR-stunt by many republicans in Sinn Féin and Fianna Fáil.